isolver/ioHub/README.md

       and what (if any) tests have been done to date to validate the time base corrections.

-3.**Common Data Stream / Event Access and Data Types**, regardless of device.
+3. **Common Data Stream / Event Access and Data Types**, regardless of device.
    The ioHub, while normalizing the time stamps of all input events to a common experiment / application level timebase, also provides the convenience of a single interface to device data, and common device